apereo/apereo.github.io/_posts/cas/2018-11-20-cas60x-codebase-feature-build.md

 # Testing Modules

-Per [instructions posted here][buildprocess], the inclusion of a particular build module in the Gradle build script of the CAS web application should allow the build process to automatically allow the module to be packaged and become available.
+Per [instructions posted here][buildprocess], the inclusion of a particular build module in the Gradle build script of the CAS web application should allow the build process to automatically allow the module to be packaged and become available to the runtime.
 You may include the module reference in the [`webapp.gradle`][webappgradlefile] file, which is the common parent to build descriptors that do stuff with CAS web applications.
-Making changes in this file will ensure that it will be included *by default* in the generic CAS web application, regardless of how it is configured to run using a servlet container, which means you need to be extra careful about the sort of changes you make, what is kept and what is checked in here.
+Making changes in this file will ensure that it will be included *by default* in the generic CAS web application, regardless of how it is configured to run using a servlet container, which means you need to be extra careful about the sort of changes you make here and what is kept and what is checked in for follow-up pull requests and reviews.

 So for reference and our task at hand, the file would look like the following: